McXD/corda-features-test/README.md

 The way it works is that during the node start-up, Corda will read information defined in your cordapps and update database (migration) accordingly.
-Database migration currently (it seems) must be done manually by running `java -jar corda.jar --run-migration-scripts --core-schemas --app-schemas --allow-hibernate-to-manage-app-schema` or else node start-up would fail.
+Database migration currently (it seems) must be done manually by running `java -jar corda.jar run-migration-scripts --core-schemas --app-schemas --allow-hibernate-to-manage-app-schema` or else node start-up would fail.

 ### Queryable State